VFA-147: 1970s

 VA-147 deployed to WestPac/Vietnam aboard USS America in 1970, and USS Constellation in 1971–72.
 From April 1972 in response to the Easter Offensive, the Squadron participated in Operation Freedom Train, tactical air sorties against military and logistic targets in South Vietnam and the Southern part of North Vietnam.
 In March–June 1973 embarked on Constellation, VA-147 provided aerial support during Operation End Sweep, the removal of mines from North Vietnamese waters.

 In November 1974, VA-147 embarked on USS Constellation, operated in the Persian Gulf.
 This was the first time in 26 years that an American carrier had entered and operated in the Persian Gulf.
 The Squadron won the Battle "E" Award in 1977 as the top Corsair Squadron in the Pacific Fleet.

 1980s

 VA-147 deployed aboard USS Constellation in 1980 and 1981–82.
 During these deployments, the Squadron remained ashore at NAS Cubi Point as CVW-9’s Beach Detachment as part of the "Swing Wing Concept" during most of Constellation's deployment.

 Between January 1984 and June 1987, the Squadron deployed three times aboard USS Kitty Hawk, including an around-the-world cruise.

 In September 1988 while embarked on the first of two USS Nimitz deployments, VA-147 operated in the Sea of Japan in support of the 1988 Summer Olympic Games in Seoul, South Korea.
+The next month, Nimitz, with VA-147 embarked, participated in Operation Earnest Will, the escorting of reflagged Kuwaiti tankers through the Persian Gulf.

 The Squadron was redesignated Strike Fighter Squadron 147 (VFA-147) on 20 July 1989, and transitioned to the F/A-18C Hornet under the instruction of VFA-125.
 The Squadron received its first LOT XII "Night Attack" Hornet in December 1989.